 Severine conceived and managed the Space 11 project (2004 - 2011), an influential capacity-building, creative hub that supported emerging artists in theatre and dance through mentorship and with an office base at the heart Glasgow.
 This innovative project established Vanishing Point as a pioneer in creating and developing opportunities for emerging artists in Scotland.
 Artists included Vox Motus, Random Accomplice, Pamela Carter, David Leddy, Nick Underwood, all of whom have gone on to distinguish themselves with their own work and are regarded as established artists, organisations in the UK.

 Severine is committed to supporting and mentoring other artists.
-She has been on the Board of Company Chordelia since October 2009 and has recently joined the Board of emerging Edinburgh-based touring theatre and music company Stoirm Òg.
+She is on the Board of Company Chordelia and Company of Wolves.

 Eleanor Scott, Administrative Producer

 Eleanor is an experienced arts manager.
 She joined Vanishing Point in 2008.
 She is currently the Administrative Producer for the company and through working with the company has gained extensive experience of managing and coordinating productions and tours in the U.K. and internationally.
 In 2014 she managed and coordinated Vanishing Points presentation of Tomorrow at the Edinburgh Fringe Festival and Made in Scotland Showcase.
 Additionally, Eleanor has managed and coordinated the work of independent artists such as Kai Fischer and Damir Todorović.

 Prior to that she worked for The Space (Dundee College), co-ordinating a multi-arts education project with organisations such as Dundee Rep, Scottish Dance Theatre and Dundee Contemporary Arts.

 Gillian Garrity, Associate Producer